Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

 where the magnitude of $C(\rhat)$ is proportional to the $-1/2$-power of the complex curvature of $\log \sing_Q$ at $\zz$.
-Adding this to the contribution from $\overline{\ZZ}$, namely $\contrib (\-ww)$, we obtain a quantity whose magnitude is $2 \cos \theta (\rr)$ times the magnitude of $\contrib (\ww)$, where $\theta$ is the argument of $\contrib (\ww)$; note that $\theta$ differs from $\rr \cdot \ww$ by $\pi/4$ because the curvature is complex and its $-1/2$ power has argument $-\sigma \pi / 4$, where $\sigma$ is the signature of $\qt$, which in our case is $1-2 = -1$; see~\cite[Section~2.3]{brady-bressler-pemantle} for details on the phase of the curvature.
+Adding this to the contribution from $\overline{\ZZ}$, namely $\contrib (-\ww)$, we obtain a quantity whose magnitude is $2 \cos \theta (\rr)$ times the magnitude of $\contrib (\ww)$, where $\theta$ is the argument of $\contrib (\ww)$; note that $\theta$ differs from $\rr \cdot \ww$ by $\pi/4$ because the curvature is complex and its $-1/2$ power has argument $-\sigma \pi / 4$, where $\sigma$ is the signature of $\qt$, which in our case is $1-2 = -1$; see~\cite[Section~2.3]{BBBP} for details on the phase of the curvature.
 Adding the contribution from the negatives of these two points kills the terms for which $r+s+t$ is odd and doubles the even terms.
 This corresponds to periodicity of the walk.
 For fixed $t$, the phase term $\cos \theta (\rr)$ varies rapidly (with period of order~1).
-Ignoring the Moire pattern resulting from this term, the probabilities are of order $t^{-2}$ and are spread over the disk $r^2 + s^2 = t^2/2$, which is the slice of the normal cone at the fixed value of $t$.
+Ignoring the Moir\'e pattern resulting from this term, the probabilities are of order $t^{-2}$ (amplitudes are of order $t^{-1}$) and are spread over the disk $r^2 + s^2 = t^2/2$, which is the slice of the normal cone at the fixed value of $t$.
+We now finish the proof of Theorem~\ref{th:hadamard} by showing that the range of the logarithmic Gauss map on $\sing_4$ is the disk of radius $\sqrt{1/2}$.